duthied/Free-Friendika/doc/Vagrant.md

 [Vagrant](https://www.vagrantup.com/) is a virtualization solution for developers.
 No need to setup up a webserver, database etc. before actually starting.
-Vagrant creates a virtual machine (an Ubuntu 14.04) for you that you can just run inside VirtualBox and start to work directly on Friendica.
+Vagrant creates a virtual machine for you that you can just run inside VirtualBox and start to work directly on Friendica.
+You can choose between two different Ubuntu Linux versions:

+1. Ubuntu Trusty (14.04) with PHP 5.5.9 and MySQL 5.5.53
+2. Ubuntu Xenial (16.04) with PHP 7.0 and MySQL 5.7.16

 What you need to do: